 The patient had to got through a miserable period of several weeks of hypothyroid symptoms.

-This is called the Thyrogen Scan.
+This is called Thyrogen Scan.
+However, it is very expensive.

-The physician administering Thyrogen injections (usually a radiologist) should discuss potential side-effects of Thyrogen with the patient before giving Thyrogen.
+Therefore, the physician administering Thyrogen injections (usually a radiologist) should discuss potential side-effects of Thyrogen with the patient before giving Thyrogen.